SzymonDrosdzol/vscode-semgrep-browser/README.md

 #### Bug fixes

 - Fixed the side-panel button "Provide Semgrep Json File"
-- Font color should now align with VSCode theme
+- Font color should now align with VS Code theme
-- The opened result file is preserved when user clicks away from the tab
+- The opened result file is preserved when the user clicks away from the tab
-- The user can open other result file when one is already opened
+- The user can open another result file when one is already opened

 #### Features